AnnaSaysHi/shmupCC/README.md

 Go ahead!
 If want to work on this project, join the discord server at https://discord.gg/Z6PKKCab2b or message me.

 # How can I contact you?
-My discord username is The First Letter of the Alphabet#5160, and I usually do most of my work on this engine while chatting in the ZUNcode server.
+My discord username is anna_says_hi_, and I usually do most of my work on this engine while chatting in the ZUNcode server.